|

 of a younger age.

-when nineteen year old Alexander Mackay was hanged at Newgate on the 8th of
+carried out when nineteen year old Alexander Mackay was hanged at Newgate on

 The 4th of January 1875 saw the execution